Lissa Lamkin Broome

 Commercial Law and Contracts

-B.A., 1969, University of California at Berkeley, Phi Beta Kappa; M.A., 1972, with high honors, University of Rochester; J.D., 1976, magna cum laude, University of Miami.
 Brown is the author of volume 4 of the revised addition of Corbin on Contacts, which addresses the statute of frauds.
 She served on the drafting committee of the N.C.
-General Statutes Commission to revise UCC Article 5 and Article 9, and has lectured frequently on revised 9 of 9of the Uniform Commercial Code.
+General Statutes Commission to revise UCC Article 5 and Article 9, and has lectured frequently on Revised Article 9 of the Uniform Commercial Code.

 S. Elizabeth Gibson